Washington DC VA Medical Center

 Providing a separate entrance for patients for the OCC creates its own district identity for the building and provides a safer patient flow to the clinic.
 Locating the exam rooms, infusion clinic, research areas, and physician’s offices to their own self-contained space will improve the privacy and clinical and treatment functions of the facility for both patients and staff.
 Veterans and family members often have long stays associated with their exams, lab work, and/or infusion needs.

 The medical center is now over 50 years old and many of its vital internal systems are due for replacement and upgrade including the pipes that serve our heating, ventilation and air conditioning.
 Two projects have been awarded that will improve our ability to heat and cool the building.
 Improvements are scheduled to begin taking effect in the spring and summer of 2020.

 The chiller plant and cooling tower project will convert three independent chilled water systems to a primary/secondary type of system with multiple primary loops, which will improve system redundancy.
-The expected completion date for the Cooling Tower and Chiller Plant Upgrade project is summer of 2020, with the operation of the chillers planned earlier, by the start of the cooling season in 2020.
+The chiller plant is now operational, but the project will remain open until emergency power (generators) can be installed in fall 2020, when the chiller plant can be taken down.

 Campus Wide Wayfinding and Signage Update